Lock - OttoLock

-It’s a Zip-Tie made with five layers of Kevlar and three of steel, all covered with a rubbery plastic.
+Otto is a Zip-Tie made with five layers of Kevlar and three of steel, all covered with a rubbery plastic.
 Nobody’s wayward child is going to saw or cut through it with non-electric hand tools.
-It’s the world’s best lock for befuddling dummies and grab-and-go goons.
+It’s for befuddling dummies and grab-and-go goons.

 It comes in three lengths and we carry the best length: 30 inches, for quick-locks with one wheel, frame, and pole.